- In India, the law that governs advocates is the Advocates Act, 1961.

 The expression ‘right to practice’ in terms of the legal profession refers to an exclusive right given to advocates to practice law before courts and tribunals.
 The right to practice is protected at two levels and they are as follows:

-- General Protection: Under Article 19(1)(g) of the Indian Constitution protects the right of individuals to the practice of their choice.
+- General Protection: Article 19(1)(g) of the Indian Constitution protects the right of individuals to the practice of their choice.

-- Specific Protection: Under Section 30 of the Advocates Act, 1961 states that a person enrolled with the State Bar Councils has the right to practice before any court or tribunal in India which also includes the Supreme Court.
+- Specific Protection: Section 30 of the Advocates Act, 1961 states that a person enrolled with the State Bar Councils has the right to practice before any court or tribunal in India which also includes the Supreme Court.
 The Central Government made this section effective recently through a notification.

 Duties of an Advocate towards his/her Client:

-- An advocate is bound to accept briefs from a client and should levy fee at par as compared to the fee demanded by his fellow advocates practicing at the same Bar and the nature of the case.
+- An advocate is bound to accept briefs from a client and should levy fee at par as compared to the fee demanded by his fellow advocates practicing at the same Bar and according to the nature of the case.
 The advocate may justify the reason behind the refusal of a particular brief.

 - It is the duty of an advocate to serve the client once he/she has agreed to serve them.
-He shall give a valid reason to withdraw from the case and sufficient notice to the client.
+He shall give a valid reason to withdraw from the case and sufficient notice to the clients.
 He shall refund a part of the fee not accrued to the client.

 - It is the duty of an advocate to not accept a case or a brief where he will be appearing as a witness.
 Similarly, if the advocate has knowledge of appearing as a witness during the course of events, then he should not continue further in the case.